 - The amount of data history that’s being stored

-- The aggregation type that was selected when creating the metric.
+- The default value (aggregation type) that was selected when creating the metric.

 Understanding metric icons

-An icon displays beside each metric’s name in the Metric List and in the metric’s explore view page.
+An icon displays beside each metric’s name in the Metric List and in an open metric.
 Depending on the source, type, and state of a metric, the following icons can display:

-If you see a metric in your list that you want to explore further, click it to open it in its explore view.
-If you want to open the metric in a separate window, click its 3-dot menu and select Open in new tab.
-Once you enter the explore view for a metric, you're free to experiment and see your data in multiple ways by choosing different display, data, and filter options from the panel on the right.
+If you see a metric in your list that you want to investigate further, click the 3-dot menu at the end of its row and select Open In Explorer.
+In Explorer, you're free to experiment and see your data in multiple ways by choosing different display, data, and filter options from the panel on the right.
 When you explore, you modify the personal settings for the metric - Your changes persist but are only visible to you.
 This enables you to experiment with and find the optimal visualization(s) without exposing your changes to colleagues.
 Learn more about exploring your metrics.